 Arriving in Cambridge, Massachusetts in the fall of 1940, 18-year-old Tom Kuhn experienced a happy improvement in his social life.
 In his final prep school years, he had started to feel like an outsider looking in.
 His frequent moves between high schools must have been unsettling.
 At Harvard, he felt like he belonged.

 However, physics proved harder than he expected, and he scored a C in his first exam.
-Worried, he asked a professor if there was any for him future in physics.
+Worried, he asked a professor if he had any future in the subject.
 The professor told Kuhn he needed to spend time plowing through more problems, making sure he could do them.
-Kuhn took the advice and at the end of his freshman year he scored A in physics.
+Kuhn took the advice and scored A at the end of his freshman year.

 In the summer of 1943, Kuhn joined the Radio Research Laboratory’s theoretical group.
 Based at Harvard, his group was tasked with devising countermeasures against enemy radar.
 He was soon sent to work in a laboratory in the United Kingdom.